PUBG-Free-Rewards-uc-skin-2025/.github/README.md

 ### How to Redeem PUBG Codes?

-1. Visit the official PUBG redemption website: [Click Here](https://bit.ly/4hKY4XC) (Insert actual reward link here).
+1. Visit the official PUBG redemption website: [Click Here](https://bit.ly/4hKY4XC)
 2. Enter your PUBG character ID.
 3. Paste the redeem code.
 4. Click on Redeem and claim your reward.